-We are currently vaccinating group 1a (community health workers) and patients 70+ and are looking to vaccinate other populations shortly.
-New information as to who is eligible to be vaccinated will be updated here.
+We have previously been vaccinating group 1a and patients 50+ and are looking to vaccinate other populations shortly.

 The Moderna COVID-19 vaccine is a vaccine that may prevent COVID-19.
 The FDA has authorized the emergency use of this vaccine to prevent COVID-19 in people 18 years of age and older.

 In an ongoing clinical trial, the Moderna vaccine has been shown to prevent COVID-19 following two doses.
 The Moderna vaccine was shown to be 94.1% effective at preventing laboratory-confirmed COVID-19 in people who received two doses and who had not been previously infected.
 The vaccine appeared to have high effectiveness in clinical trials among people of diverse age, sex, race, and ethnicity categories as well as persons with underlying medical conditions.